ramvilsil/csharp/README.md

 # Basic #C

-About: This repository consists of a variety of console projects and exercises developed through Visual Studio with C#.
+About: This repository consists of a variety of console programs developed through Visual Studio with C#.

-C# practice with arrays, booleans, value comparisons, try/catch blocks, methods, classes, datatypes,
+These programs involve practice in the following areas: C# practice with arrays, booleans, value comparisons, try/catch blocks, methods, classes, datatypes,

+Console Programs within this Repository:

-Array Iterations
+Array Iterations -

-Arrays
+Arrays -

-Boolean Comparisons
+Boolean Comparisons -

-Calling Methods
+Calling Methods -

 Car Insurance - conditional statements and user input